kedarsutar-git/cxr-report-generator/README.md

 **Input:** Chest X-ray (PA view)

 **Generated Findings:**
-> Heart size is normal.
-The lungs are clear.
-There is no pneumothorax or pleural effusion.
+> The heart is normal in size.
+No focal consolidation, pleural effusion or pneumothorax.
+There are calcified granulomas of the lung bases bilaterally.

 **Generated Impression:**
-> No acute cardiopulmonary abnormality identified.
-No definite pleural effusion or pneumothorax.
-No definitive evidence of a rib fracture or hemothorax noted in the prior imaging.
+> No acute cardiopulmonary abnormality.
+Cardiac and mediastinal findings within normal limits.
+Calcified granuloma of the lungs bilaterally.

 ### Screenshots